cloud-borne/tech-learning-hub/content/cheatsheets/aws/security.md

 3. KMS keys (symmetric or asymmetric) encryption limit: **4KB** (4096 bytes) per Encrypt API call - this is a ```KMS``` service-imposed limit, not a ```cryptographic``` one.

-4. So typically the client would use a [hybrid cryptosystem](https://en.wikipedia.org/wiki/Hybrid_cryptosystem) i.e. the client encrypts its large payload by using a symmetric key, then encrypts that symmetric key by using the RSA public key.
+4. So typically the client would use a [hybrid cryptosystem](https://en.wikipedia.org/wiki/Hybrid_cryptosystem) i.e. the client encrypts its large payload by using a symmetric key, then encrypts that symmetric key by using the downloaded RSA public key.
 End clients then transmit only encrypted **data** and encrypted **key** across insecure channels, maintaining privacy of the payload data.

 {{% /callout %}}